-Art at Key Stage 3

-* Use the summer term to introduce new materials and techniques, these could be; ceramics, textiles, wire, Card construction, screen-printing, printmaking, collage etc.
+* We use the summer term to introduce new materials and techniques, these could be; ceramics, textiles, wire, card construction, screen-printing, printmaking, collage etc.

 Term 1: During the first half term pupils develop skills and knowledge of Pencil theory that they learnt in year 7.
 They focus on line, shape, proportion and tone and produce an observational drawing; pupils develop their drawing to create an Abstract design.

 In the second half term our year 8 pupils re-visit the colour wheel and extend their knowledge by learning about tertiary colours.
 They will create a painting incorporating primary, secondary and tertiary colours whilst developing their skills of painting with tone.
 During both half terms the pupils will be introduced to two different artists and/or art movements to further develop their ideas and understanding.

 Term 2: Our spring term is again split up into two different projects; printmaking and Ceramics.
 Pupils will be exploring a specific theme from which they will create designs that can be used to produce prints and ceramic work.
 They will learn how to create print backgrounds along with a variety of printmaking techniques such as polyprinting, Collograph, Monoprinting and lino.
 In ceramics our year 8 pupils will learn basic clay based techniques including slab work, coiling, engraving and decoration.
 They will use these skills to design and create a final ceramics piece based on the project theme.